 How many students can be accommodated at Lawhill and where are they drawn from?

-- The STS Lawhill Maritime Centre currently provides instruction for approximately 100 day students (across the 3 grades) and 67 boarders (29 girls and 38 boys).
+- The STS Lawhill Maritime Centre currently provides instruction for approximately 100 day students (across the 3 grades) and a maximum of 67 boarders (29 male and 38 female).

 - Our students are typically aged between 15 and 17/18 years.